Editorial Style Guide

 statewide

-theater (but check official name in case “theatre” is used)
+theater (but check official venue or company names in case “theatre” spelling is used)

 under way (adverb); underway (adjective)